 Here are some fun little cheap restaurants in Nice that are not only delicious but very easy on the budget…

-Le Banthai serves excellent homemade Thai cuisine with super-moderate prices.
-It’s so delicious and very affordable, with all main courses at only 12€.
-Their street-side cafe location on one of Old Nice’s most colorful rues makes for a very sympa dining experience.
+Head seaward on rue Droite and you will find Le Banthai, which serves excellent homemade Thai cuisine with super-moderate prices: all main courses are only 12€.
+Their tiny street-side cafe location on one of Old Nice’s most colorful rues makes for a very sympa dining experience.
 One caveat: French are not used to spicy food, so as Thai food goes it might be milder than you expect, but just ask for the condiments and spice it up yourself.
-29 rue Droite, 09 73 57 19 06.
+29 rue Droite, +33 9 73 57 19 06.

 Socca is the fast-food of Nice, and whereas you’ll find it served up all over the Old Town, all locals agree that for the best socca, it’s Chez Pipo in the Port, hands down.
 Come graze on socca, pissaladiére, tapenades… you will leave full and satisfied for around 10€ a head.
 They’re super popular and they don’t take reservations so get there early, especially for dinner.
 13 rue Bavastro.